top of page

 Reflections

 Developing a mobile game was also a first for me in this project, and it was a fun challenge.
 In this case, we had a goal of putting the gameplay of Dandara: Trials of Fear Edition into the context of a puzzle game.
-Even though I think that some elements worked, such as the snapping movement from platform to platform, the puzzles in my level (the one that takes place on in a pantry) could have seen further iteration.
+Even though I think that some elements worked, such as the snapping movement from platform to platform, the puzzles in my level (the one that takes place in a pantry) could have seen further iteration.

 bottom of page